-For many investments, capital gains are taxed at lower rates than income - 10% against 20% for basic rate taxpayers, 20% against 40% or 45% for higher or top-rate taxpayers.
-But most taxpayers only make a capital gain when they sell a second home or investment property, which is taxed at 18% and 28% in place of 10% and 20%.
+For many investments, capital gains are taxed at lower rates than income - 10% against 19% to 21% for basic rate taxpayers, 20% against 40% to 46% for other taxpayers.
+But most taxpayers only make a capital gain when they sell a second home or investment property, which is taxed at 18% or 28%.

-Taxpayers who can organise their investments to make gains can take advantage of the annual exempt amount for gains (£11,300)

-which applies in addition to the £11,500 tax-free personal allowance for income.
+Taxpayers who can organise their investments to make gains can take advantage of the annual exempt amount for gains (£12,000), which applies in addition to the £12,500 tax-free personal allowance for income.
 Although investing for returns in the form of capital gains has tax advantages, it also means more risk - the value may fall as well as rise.

 Some investment products are in effect a 'wrapper' which changes the tax treatment.
-Some life insurance policies are in reality investments in Open-ended Investment Companies (OEICs) rather than true insurance.
-Investing in this way means that any higher rate tax charge on the income and gains arising in the investment can be deferred until it is eventually cashed in - and 5% of the initial amount can be withdrawn each year without triggering a tax charge at all.
+Some life insurance policies are, in reality, investments in Open-ended Investment Companies (OEICs) rather than true insurance.
+Investing in this way means that any higher rate tax charge on the income and gains arising in the investment can be deferred until it is eventually cashed in, and 5% of the initial amount can be withdrawn each year without triggering any immediate tax charge.
 These investments are often sold as conferring a tax advantage, but it is important to understand them properly to make sure that this advantage is a real one.